bouchaet/zwomaker/readme.md

 creator only works for cycling, ZwoMaker can help you by building a file from a simple specification.

 ZwoMaker is a command line tool.
-Nothing fancy here, but no need to write an file by hand anymore.
+Nothing fancy here, but you do not need to write an XML file by hand.

 ## Installation ##